Fossj117/fossj117.github.io/_posts/2022-08-22-bereal-panopticism-polemic.md

 comments: true
 ---

-I was joking around with some friends on BeReal, and started posting hyper-intellectualized takes in the comments of all my BeReals.
-One of these actually hit on something I found interesting.
-The basic point that I found interesting is the idea that the ability to curate what we post online may on the one hand make digital spaces feel more performative or constructed; but, on the other hand, it also plays this role of (i) limiting the view of tech platforms into our offline lives, and (ii) allowing (parts of) our offline lives to be "backstage" and therefore less performative and more authentic.
+As a joke with some friends on BeReal, I started posting over-intellectualized takes in the comments of all my posts.
+One of these comments actually hit on something I found interesting about the role of personal curation and "authenticity" in digital spaces, and how that applies to BeReal.

+The basic idea is that the ability to curate what we expose online (on e.g. Instagram or Facebook) does two seemingly-contradictory things at once vis-a-vis authenticity.
+On the one hand, curation can make digital spaces feel more "performative" or "constructed", since we are all having to repeatedly make decisions about how to represent ourselves online ([as discussed by Tolentino](https://lab.cccb.org/en/the-i-in-the-internet/)).
+But on the other hand, curation *also* allows (parts of) our offline lives to be "backstage" and out of the view of publics (and tech platforms), and hence *less* performative and *more* authentic.

-BeReal, then, poses itself as a more "authentic" form of social media becuase it elimates online curation (to some extent).
-But a lack of online curation doesn't actually free us up to be more "authentic".
-In fact, quite the opposite: removing curation is tantamount to *getting rid of* that backstage space, instead forcing us to perform both online and off.
+With this background in mind, it is interesting to think about BeReal and how it relates to previous eras of social media (like Facebook and Instagram).
+In its branding and name, BeReal poses itself as a more "authentic" form of social media, because it eliminates the ability for users to curate what they post online (to some extent).
+But, per above, losing the ability to curate our online selves doesn't actually free us up to be more "authentic" in general.
+In fact, it is quite the opposite: removing curation is tantamount to *getting rid of* our unexposed "backstage" space, instead forcing us to perform both online *and* off.

+I also connect this to the widely deployed "panopticon" metaphor for social media[^1] (from Bentham via Foucault), which I have always found deficient.
+The whole point of the panopticon is that the prisoners *know* they are always in view of the prison guard.
+Even if the guards are not always watching, it is always *possible* that they are; hence, the prisoners are forced to behave as if they are always being watched.
+It is the awareness that they *could* be watched that creates control.

+This is not a great model of a platform like Facebook, where platform power arises from surveillance that the user is *not* aware of.
+Facebook would prefer that we don't realize at all that we are being watched and tracked online.
+This will lead us to be have more normally, making their data more predictive of our future purchasing decisions and hence more powerful for advertisers.
+This is not to say that Facebook and Instagram do not gain power from surveillance; however, they gain this power in a very different way than the panopticon prison guard.

+By contrast, BeReal is arguably much more similar to the panopticon -- users are never sure when the platform is going to check in or start watching, but it is always a possibility.
+Per Foucault's analysis, it seems to me that this is much more likely to create consequences for how we behave in day-to-day life -- forcing us to behave/perform in line with social expectations in situations that could previously be made "backstage".

 There are lots of other intellectual references on these ideas such as Goffman (hence performative/backstage).
-I also always think of Dave Eggers' *The Circle* on this theme.
+Also, I always think of Dave Eggers' *The Circle* on these themes.

 Anyhow, the original take is written in a jokey polemical style, but I thought was worth preserving, so here it is:

 <blockquote>